paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/3. The Backend Databases and Applications/Course Exercises/README.md

 	restaurant_id = Column(Integer, ForeignKey('restaurant.id'))
 	restaurant = relationship(Restaurant)
 ```
-Few important notes on attibutes:
+Few important notes on attributes:
-- string(80) - string can be specified with max. number of characters
+- String(80) - string can be specified with max. number of characters
-- relationship tell SQL what relationship the table has with other tables
+- Relationship tell SQL what relationship the table has with other tables.
-- if nullable is false it means that a column entry must have a value in orderfor the row to be created.
+- If nullable is false it means that a column entry must have a value in order for the row to be created.
+- Setting primary key to true indicates a value that we can use to uniquely identify each row of our database table.
+- ForeginKey is used to make a reference to another table.

+### CRUD Create and Update

 Now I will import  the necessary libraries, connect to our restaurantMenu.db, and create a session to interface with the database.